Habenaliy/alx-low_level_programming/0x00-hello_world/README.md

 3- complies  a C file create an excutabale file named cisfun 4- writing a c script sing put
 5- writing a c script using printf
+6- writing a x script tha prints the size of various data types